Ultimate Guide to Creating the Best Charcuterie Boards

 2. French Charcuterie Platter

-Since charcuterie boards are partly contributed to the French, why not pay them homage?
+Since charcuterie boards are partly influenced by French cuisine, why not pay homage to them?
 This would be the perfect charcuterie board for dinner.

 Recipes From a Pantry demonstrates how to make an authentic design straight from France.
 Packed with charcuterie board meats, it’s a stunning representation.